 To avoid becoming deficient as a vegan, you can get your intake of B12 from nutritional yeast and some plant milk.
 Another easy way to get your B12 is in vitamin form, which should be available to you at your local grocery store or online.
 But hold your horses!
 If you’re on any medication, consult your doctor before incorporating B12 vitamin into your diet to make sure it doesn’t react negatively.

-Iron is a mineral that mainly carries oxygen in the hemoglobin of red blood cells to the rest of the body in order for it to produce energy.
+Iron is a mineral that mainly carries oxygen in the haemoglobin of red blood cells to the rest of the body in order for it to produce energy.
 It also helps remove carbon dioxide and keeps the Ph levels in your body generally stable.

-Now, there are two types of iron: heme and non-heme (yes, like hemoglobin).
+Now, there are two types of iron: heme and non-heme (yes, like haemoglobin).
 Heme is found in animals and is easily absorbed in the body.
 Non-heme is found in plants but isn’t absorbed as well.
 See the problem?

 This will result in symptoms like:

 To avoid this, vegans can get a supplement if they want, but iron can also be attained through plant-based recipes.
 Iron is found in lentils, soybeans, tofu, tempeh, lima beans, and a lot more!
 The tricky part is the absorption.
 Some people’s bodies retain iron easier than others.

 It’s hard to know how well or poorly your body is absorbing iron or any of the nutrients on this list, but, luckily, there is HealthLabs.com that tests for these common nutritional deficiencies.

 Once you know where your nutritional levels stand, you can take that knowledge and make those steps to improving your nutritional intake.